HDFGroup/hdf5/README.txt

 Please read the README.txt file in that directory before working with a library snapshot.

-The HDF5 website is located at http://hdfgroup.org/HDF5/

-Bugs should be reported to help@hdfgroup.org.
+Bugs and requests should be sent to help@hdfgroup.org.